"Learning together we can reach for the stars"

 We want to support all of our parents to give their children the most positive time in school and at home.
 We meet regularly with parents, and work together to support your child in school.
 Children can also see Mrs Johnson confidentially on a regular basis in school.

-We can offer a wide range of support to children including Drawing and Talking Therapy, emotional understanding, bereavement support, behaviour strategies and much more.
+We can offer a wide range of support to children including Drawing and Talking Therapy, Emotion Coaching, bereavement support, behaviour strategies and much more.
 We also have great links with other organisations in our community, where we can refer parents to for support and help.

 Mrs Johnson also helps families who have an Early Help Plan, Child In Need Plan or Child Protection Plan.
 Our school believes in an open, honest ,supportive discussions with families about the challenges parents face.
 We work closely with our local Multi Agency Safeguarding Team and Early Help Officers to ensure we are providing families with the best support available to them.